 Definition and explanation

 Margin of safety (MOS) is the difference between actual sales and break even sales.
-In other words, all sales revenue that a company collects over and above its break-even point represents the margin of safety.
-For example, if actual sales for the month of January 2020 are $250,000 and the break-even sales are $150,000, the difference of $100,000 is the margin of safety.
+In other words, all sales revenue that a company collects over and above its break-even point represents the MOS.
+For example, if actual sales for the month of January 2022 are $250,000 and the break-even sales are $150,000, the difference of $100,000 is the margin of safety.
+The MOS concept can be used for a single product or a product line.
 Consider the following exhibition: